Nitches Stock Set to Reverse Split on Monday, June 10th (OTCMKTS:NICH)

-Nitches Inc. (OTCMKTS:NICH – Free Report) shares are set to reverse split before the market opens on Monday, June 10th.
+Nitches Inc. (OTCMKTS:NICH – Free Report)’s stock is scheduled to reverse split on Monday, June 10th.
 The 1-60000 reverse split was announced on Monday, June 10th.
 The number of shares owned by shareholders will be adjusted after the market closes on Monday, June 10th.

 Nitches Price Performance